Sambucus cerulea: Description

 The white or creamy coloured flowers, occurring May to June, are numerous and form a flat-topped cluster usually about 5–20 cm wide.
 They are umbel-shaped, normally with 4 to 5 rays extending from the base.
 The flowers have a strong, unpleasant odor.
 Individual flowers are 4–7 mm wide.

 The fruits given are berry-like drupes.
 They are juicy, round, and approximately 4–6 mm in diameter.
-They are bluish-black, with a glaucous powder coating (helping to distinguish them from other elderberries), which lends them a pale powdery blue colour.
-Each fruit contains 3 to 5 small seed-like stones, each enclosing a single seed.
+They are bluish-black, with a glaucous powder coating lending them a light blue colour (and helping distinguish them from other elderberries).
+The fruit contains 3 to 5 small seed-like stones, each enclosing a single seed.

 Taxonomy

 The plant is classified by several different botanical names.
 Both the current United States Department of Agriculture database and The Jepson Manual of California flora (2013) classify it as S. nigra subsp. cerulea.

 The Sunset Western Garden Book identifies the plant as Sambucus mexicana, and note use of S. caerulea also.

 The botanist Victor King Chesnut (1867–1938) had classified it as S. glauca in 1902, when studying the plants used by the Indigenous peoples of California in Mendocino County.